 And I thought it was too cold to surf in SF.
 These people are hard-core.
 I heard that the swells on to the north are the largest in the world, and that there are pro surfers coming later this month for a major competition – the first ever “Cold Water Classic.”

 We got into Tofino late in the afternoon and checked it out.
-Goed, mostly we checked out the playground in the center of town (great zip-line!)
+Well, mostly we checked out the playground in the center of town (great zip-line!)
 It is a really cool little surfer town.
 Except for the frigid water and chilly evenings, it kind of feels like Mexico.
 On the way into town, there are surfboards tied to trees with signs that say something like “Bob’s surf shack” and an arrow pointing down a dirt road.
 We even managed to find a taco truck.
 The town consists of a few restaurants and stores, 10 tour companies, 10 surf shops and 3 glass blowers (required in these kinds of towns for some reason.)

 Our campsite was incredible.
 Right on the beach.
 Weather- we’re totally lucking out, it was still perfect and supposed to stay that way for the rest of the week.
-The Germans at the site next to us passed over some cooked oysters and I even tried one (are you proud, Mama?).
+The Germans at the site next to us passed over some cooked oysters and I even tried one (are you proud, Mom?).
 Not too bad actually, but I still wouldn’t order them at a restaurant.

 Bode and I left Jason to make camp and dinner while we goofed off for a couple hours on the beach.
 Bode was down to his last pair of dry pants (too many beach stops this afternoon) so was wearing his skivvies.
 He does usually wear them.
 The temperature is dropping with the sun and he is still running around in the surf and petting every dog that comes by.
 The sunset was amazing.
 Once the sun went down, the nights got pretty chilly.
 I’m not a great cold weather camper.